Skip to content

 Mixing suits without balance

-Too many suits in one answer can blur the point and confuse priorities.
+Too many suits in one answer blurs the point and confuses priorities.
 Group by suit first to find the dominant theme.
-Answer that clearly, then add one support line from the next most active suit.
-This keeps the story structured and the advice focused, without scattering the message.
+Answer that clearly.
+Then add one supporting point from the next most active suit if needed.

 Overlooking suit balance in a spread